chinamike65/hugo-tuolesi/content/book2/book2en.md

-Please arouse Bodhicitta and listen carefully!
+Please generate Bodhicitta intention and listen carefully!

 The Four Refuges refer to taking refuge in the guru, taking refuge in the Buddha, taking refuge in the Dharma, and taking refuge in the Sangha.
 Among the 84,000 Dharma doors taught by Buddha Shakyamuni, the Four Refuges are the most important.

 Believers are Buddhist disciples after taking refuge in the Three Jewels, and they are not Buddhist disciples if they have not taken refuge.
 Although people who have not taken refuge can learn the wisdom of Buddhism, they may not be able to learn the complete Dharma.
 Why?

-The reason is that there are many skillful, oral, and secret transmissions in the inheritance.
+The reason is that there are many skilful, oral, and secret transmissions in the inheritance.
 Those who have not taken refuge have no lineage, and those who have not received the transmission cannot learn the complete Dharma.

 The Four Refuges are about: the place of taking refuge, the cause of taking refuge, the merits of the Three Jewels, how to visualize, the merits of taking refuge, and the study of taking refuge.